KwatME/Rela.jl/system/Molecule/Protein/Coagulation/vWF.md

 # "

-Binds to factor 8, collagen, and GP1b
+Stabilizes factor 8.
+Links collagen and GP1b.

+# /

+Factor 8a

 # ^

 Platelet

-# /

-Factor 8